rkwong43/Toh/README.md

 # Tears Under Heaven
 Last Edited: 1/29/2020

+_NOTE: Meant to be run on Python 3.7 or any compatible version with Pygame_

 Personal project using self-taught Python and the Pygame library.
 Is currently under development.
   * Features decoupled views, models, controllers, and artificial intelligence for enemies.